 Upon receipt of a Title IX complaint of sexual discrimination, harassment and/or misconduct, including sexual violence, the Title IX Coordinator (or their designee) will coordinate investigative efforts with other College offices, and may designate another trained individual to conduct all or part of the investigation.
 The investigation shall be conducted by an individual who has received annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until a finding of responsibility is made.
 The investigator will interview and receive evidence from the Reporting Individual and/or Complainant, Respondent and any witnesses identified during the course of the investigation.
-The Respondent will be told the factual allegations concerning the violation, a reference to the specific Code of Conduct provisions alleged to have been violated and possible sanctions.
+The Respondent will be told the factual allegations concerning the violation, a reference to the specific Code of Conduct provisions alleged to have been violated and possible sanctions, reporting individual will receive the same information.

-The Title IX Coordinator will determine who will conduct the investigation to determine the facts of the case as completely as possible.
-Should a determination be made that the information gathered warrants a conduct hearing, the complete report, with participant responses, will be sent forward to the Student Conduct Hearing Panel for adjudication (or Human Resources, should the respondent be an employee of the College).
+The Title IX Coordinator (or their designee) will determine who will conduct the investigation to determine the facts of the case as completely as possible.
+Should a determination be made by the Title IX Coordinator (or their designee), that the information gathered warrants a conduct hearing (i.e. the alleged conduct may constitute a violation of the Code of Conduct), the complete report, with participant responses, will be sent forward to the Student Conduct Hearing Panel for adjudication (or Human Resources, should the respondent be an employee of the College).
+The Student Conduct Hearing Panel has final decision making authority in determining if the Code has been violated.